Francisco Hernández de Toledo: Nardo Antonio Recchi's edition

 Nardo Antonio Recchi edited, reconstructed, and published the second edition of Hernández's work.
-Reecho had been appointed by King Philip II to teaching botany to physicians in 1580.
+Recchi had been appointed by King Philip II to teaching botany to physicians in 1580.
 King Philip II may have chosen to delegate the job to Recchi following Hernández's divergence from his original mission.
 Benito Montano had claimed, "Hernández had become too friendly with the heathen natives and neglected to instruct and convert them to European ways."
 However, the primary reason that Recchi was appointed was due to Hernández's rapidly deteriorating health.
 Recchi's work suffered heavy criticism on his edition, but most prominently for being accused of deforming Hernández's manuscript.

 Reaction to Hernández's work

-The Reception of American Drug in Europe, 1500-1650, by J. Worth Estes, included topics such as guaiacum, balsams, jalap, sassafras, tobacco, and cacao.
+The European Reception of the First Drugs from the New World 1500-1650, by J. Worth Estes, included topics such as guaiacum, balsams, jalap, sassafras, tobacco, and cacao.
 Hernandez's scholars, José María López Piñero and his colleague José Pardo Tomás, gave an overview and assessed Hernández's contribution to all European botany and materia medica.
 Their attention was on vanilla, tomato, and corn.
 Another individual who gave a different illustration of the foods described by Hernandez was María José López Terrada.
 She traced issues, such as the religious symbolism associated with the passion flower or the established myths that surrounded the sunflower.
 Today, two postscripts, one by David Hayes-Bautista and the other by Simon Varey and Rafael Chabrán, record the continuation of “a popular tradition of Mexican medicine in Mexico and parts of the U.S. today”.